Viking Medallions and Pendants

 Tyr

-5148; Tyr is the one handed God, having lost a hand in the binding of Fenrus.
+5148; Tyr is the one handed God, having lost a hand in the binding of Fenris.
 He is brave in war and learned in lore.
 He is invoked in matters of war and law, and his rune was often placed on weapons.
-Here He is depicted with a sword and the bound Fenrus.
+Here He is depicted with a sword and the bound Fenris.
 It's 2.1" tall with the loop.

 Click here for an enlarged JPEG